Yoga for digestion: Can yoga support your gut health?

-Yoga can help with bloating and cramping by improving muscle length and flexibility.
-This can make you feel more comfortable in your body, alleviating physical and mental tensions.
+Yoga can help with bloating and cramping by supporting muscle length and flexibility.
+This can make you feel more comfortable in your body.
 This has a dual benefit to your gut, an area of the body that is impacted both by your physical condition and your mental well-being.

-By working with your breath, you are able to become more aware of how your stomach feels after eating certain foods or how your body reacts when stressed out or anxious.
+By working with your breath, you are able to become more aware of how your stomach feels after eating certain foods or how your body reacts when tense or worried.
 This increased awareness helps you learn how to move through physical discomfort as well as emotional discomfort in a non-judgemental way.

 The gut is a delicate ecosystem, home to a myriad of bacteria that aid in digestion and immunity.
-But if thrown off balance, it can lead to digestive issues like constipation or stomach pain, or more serious diseases like irritable bowel syndrome (IBS).
+But if thrown off balance, it can lead to digestive issues.

 Which yoga is best for digestion?